Winter Skin Care Tips

 Choose the right moisturiser

 Everyone’s skin is different, so there isn’t a one-size fits all solution to dry skin.
 The right moisturiser goes a long way, however, to keeping dry, irritable skin at bay.
 And it’s all in the ingredients.
 Look for thick creams that contain ceramides, urea, beeswax and petroleum jelly for the most effective relief and maximum moisture retention.
+For more specific information on how to choose the best moisturiser for dry skin read our guide that delves deeper into the value of each ingredient.

 Add healthy fats to your diet